credativ/plutono/docs/sources/developers/plugins/sign-a-plugin.md

 # Sign a plugin

-Signing a plugin allows Grafana to verify the authenticity of the plugin with [signature verification]({{< relref "../../plugins/plugin-signatures.md" >}}).
+Signing a plugin allows Plutono to verify the authenticity of the plugin with [signature verification]({{< relref "../../plugins/plugin-signatures.md" >}}).
 This gives users a way to make sure plugins haven't been tampered with.
 All Grafana Labs-authored backend plugins, including Enterprise plugins, are signed.

-> **Important:** Future versions of Grafana will require all plugins to be signed.
+> **Important:** Future versions of Plutono will require all plugins to be signed.

-## Sign your plugin using Grafana Toolkit
+## Sign your plugin using Plutono Toolkit

-The easiest way to sign your plugin is by using the [Grafana Toolkit](https://www.npmjs.com/package/@grafana/toolkit).
+The easiest way to sign your plugin is by using the [Plutono Toolkit](https://www.npmjs.com/package/@credativ/plutono-toolkit).

 You can sign your plugin as a _public_ or a _private_ plugin.
 In both cases, you need to [create an account on Grafana.com](https://grafana.com/signup) and generate an API key with the `PluginPublisher` role.
 By creating an account, you can verify that you own the plugin that you want to sign.

 ### Sign a public plugin

 Plugins signed under the community or commercial signature level are considered _public plugins_.
-Public plugins are published on [Grafana Plugin](https://grafana.com/plugins).
-For more information about installing public plugins, refer to [Install Grafana plugins]({{< relref "../../plugins/installation.md" >}}).
+Public plugins are published on [Plutono Plugin](https://grafana.com/plugins).
+For more information about installing public plugins, refer to [Install Plutono plugins]({{< relref "../../plugins/installation.md" >}}).

-1. Submit your plugin for review by creating a pull request in the [grafana-plugin-repository](https://github.com/grafana/grafana-plugin-repository).
+1. Submit your plugin for review by creating a pull request in the [plutono-plugin-repository](https://github.com/grafana/grafana-plugin-repository).
 1. When your plugin is approved, you're granted a [plugin signature level](#plugin-signature-levels). **Without a plugin signature level, you won't be able to sign your plugin**.
 1. Sign the plugin with the API key you just created.
-Grafana Toolkit creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.
+Plutono Toolkit creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.

    ```
-   export GRAFANA_API_KEY=<YOUR_API_KEY>
+   export PLUTONO_API_KEY=<YOUR_API_KEY>
-   npx @grafana/toolkit plugin:sign
+   npx @credativ/plutono-toolkit plugin:sign
    ```

 ### Sign a private plugin

 If you're developing plugins for internal use only and don't want to make it public, you can sign it under a Private [signature level](#plugin-signature-levels).

 1. Sign the plugin with the API key you just created.
-Grafana Toolkit creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.
+Plutono Toolkit creates a [MANIFEST.txt](#plugin-manifest) file in the `dist` directory of your plugin.

    The `rootUrls` flag accepts a comma-separated list of URLs for which the plugin can be used.
 The URLs need to match the [root_url]({{< relref "../../administration/configuration.md#root_url" >}}) setting.

    ```
-   export GRAFANA_API_KEY=<YOUR_API_KEY>
+   export PLUTONO_API_KEY=<YOUR_API_KEY>
-   npx @grafana/toolkit plugin:sign --rootUrls https://example.com/grafana
+   npx @credativ/plutono-toolkit plugin:sign --rootUrls https://example.com/plutono
    ```

 ## Plugin signature levels